nikiigo/fast-factorization/README.md

 # fast-factorization
-Fast factorization of a composit number that is a product of 2 prime numbers
+Fast factorization of a composite number that is a product of 2 prime numbers
 <<<<<<< HEAD
 =======
 ![Algorythm](./docs/fast-factorization.jpg?raw=true "Scheme of one-point and five-points models")